webpack-contrib/sass-loader/README.md

 > [!WARNING]
 >
-> The sass options are different for `modern` and `old` APIs.
-Please look at [docs](https://sass-lang.com/documentation/js-api) how to migrate on new options.
+> The sass options are different for the `legacy` and `modern` APIs.
+Please look at [docs](https://sass-lang.com/documentation/js-api) how to migrate to the modern options.

 **webpack.config.js**